distributions-io/geometric-mean/README.md

 	<br>
 </div>

 where `0 <= p <= 1` is the success probability.
-The random variables `X` denotes the number of failures until the first success in a sequence of independent Bernoulli trials.
+The random variable `X` denotes the number of failures until the first success in a sequence of independent Bernoulli trials.

 ## Installation